koptelevoon/Data-cleaning/README.md

 ----------------------------------
 *Answer to main business question: The data indicates that future investment should prioritize product expansion over channel expansion*<br />

-**-	Prioritize product expansion over channel expansion:** Online and In-store channels have converged in performance since 2023, limiting incremental upside from further channel-focused investment.<br />
+-	**Prioritize product expansion over channel expansion:** Online and In-store channels have converged in performance since 2023, limiting incremental upside from further channel-focused investment.<br />
-**-	Invest selectively in high-growth product categories:** Beverages, Furniture, and Food combine strong revenue contribution with growth momentum, while Computers and electronic accessories represent promising emerging opportunities.<br />
+-	**Invest selectively in high-growth product categories:** Beverages, Furniture, and Food combine strong revenue contribution with growth momentum, while Computers and electronic accessories represent promising emerging opportunities.<br />
-**-	Optimize mature categories, don’t overinvest:** Butchers and Electronic Household Essentials should focus on efficiency and margin protection rather than aggressive growth.<br />
+-	**Optimize mature categories, don’t overinvest:** Butchers and Electronic Household Essentials should focus on efficiency and margin protection rather than aggressive growth.<br />
-**-	Deprioritize low-impact categories:** Patisserie and Milk Products show limited scale and growth and are unlikely to generate meaningful returns.
+-	**Deprioritize low-impact categories:** Patisserie and Milk Products show limited scale and growth and are unlikely to generate meaningful returns.